pixie-io/docs.px.dev/content/en/02-installing-pixie/01-requirements.md

 ## Network Traffic

-Pixie's Vizier Module sends outgoing HTTPS/2 requests to `withpixie.ai:443`.
+Pixie's [Vizier](/reference/architecture/#vizier) module sends outgoing HTTPS/2 requests to Pixie's [Cloud](/reference/architecture/#cloud) on port `443`.

-Your cluster's data flows through Pixie's control cloud via a reverse proxy as encrypted traffic without any persistence.
+Your cluster's telemetry data flows through Pixie's Cloud via a reverse proxy as encrypted traffic without any persistence.
 This allows users to access data without being in the same VPC/network as the cluster.
-Pixie offers [end-to-end encryption](https://docs.px.dev/about-pixie/faq#how-does-pixie-secure-its-data) for telemetry data in flight.
+Pixie offers [end-to-end encryption](/about-pixie/faq#data-collection-how-does-pixie-secure-its-data) for telemetry data in flight.